AI Legal Content Marketing – Where Do Human Writers Stand?

 State bars also have their own certifications and specialty programs.
 Unless you are certified through the ABA or state board, refrain from using the terms expert or specialist

 While you have the experience and education to accurately answer legal questions for your clients, remember to avoid giving legal advice.
-Instead, keep your explanations of law generally.
-For complicated topics, giving a hypothetical can help sidestep giving direct legal advice while keeping things simple for the reader.
+Instead, keep your explanations of the law general.
+For complicated topics, a hypothetical example can help sidestep giving direct legal advice while keeping things simple for the reader.

 Avoid Absolutes